So, The main function of automotive engine valves is to; let air in and out of the cylinders.

 Exhaust valves are the ones most likely to burn because they run hotter than the intakes.
-This is caused by combustion gases escaping between the valve and valve seat.
-The hot combustion gases are forced past the valve which starts to burn away the edge of the valve.
+Consequently, caused by combustion gases escaping between the valve and valve seat.
+As a result; The hot combustion gases are forced past the valve which starts to burn away the edge of the valve.

-A burnt valve will cause issues with your vehicle’s performance and fuel consumption.
-Consequently, Rough idle, reduced power, backfiring, and misfire are all symptoms of valve burn.
+So, A burnt valve will cause issues with your vehicle’s performance and fuel consumption.
+Consequently, Rough idle, reduced power, backfiring; and misfires are all symptoms of burnt valves.
 Incoming air and fuel cool the intake valves.
 Consequently, They operate at a much cooler temperature.

 The bent valves above are a result of a fatigued timing belt that has broken.
 Your timing belt doesn’t last forever and needs to be replaced according to the manufacturer’s service guidelines.
 Replacing your timing belt is cheap insurance against costly engine damage.

-So, The intake and exhaust valves rely on physical contact with the valve seat and guide for cooling.
-The combustion heat is conducted away through the valve seat and guides.
-So, good seat contact is essential to prevent burning.
-If the valve does not receive adequate cooling, it can overheat, burn and fail.
+So, Good valve seat contact is essential to prevent burning.
+If the valve does not receive adequate cooling; it can overheat; burn and fail.

 The cylinder leakdown test is an excellent way to pinpoint where problems are before tearing down the engine.
 Listening for where the air is escaping by ear can isolate the problem.

-- Three-valve cylinder head-This has a single large exhaust valve and two smaller intake valves.
+So, This has a single large exhaust valve and two smaller intake valves.
 A three-valve layout allows better breathing than a two-valve head.
-Consequently, the large exhaust valve results in an RPM limit no higher than a two-valve head.
+Consequently, the large exhaust valve results in an (RPM) limit no higher than a two-valve head.

-- Four-valve cylinder head-This is the most common type of multi-valve head, with two exhaust valves and two similar (or slightly larger) inlet valves.
+This is the most common type of multi-valve head; with two exhaust valves and two similar (or slightly larger) inlet valves.
 This design allows similar breathing as compared to a three-valve head.
-The small exhaust valves allow high RPM, this design is very suitable for high power outputs.
+The small exhaust valves allow high (RPM); this design is very suitable for high power outputs.

-- Five-valve cylinder head-Less common is the five-valve head, with two exhaust valves and three inlet valves.
+Finally, Less common is the five-valve head; with two exhaust valves and three inlet valves.
 All five valves are similar in size.
-This design allows excellent breathing, and, as every valve is small, high RPM and very high power outputs are theoretically available.
-Although, compared to a four-valve engine, a five-valve design should have a higher maximum RPM.
+This design allows excellent breathing, and, as every valve is small; high RPM and very high power outputs are theoretically available.
+Although, compared to a four-valve engine; a five-valve design should have a higher maximum RPM.

-Valve problems are something you should not ignore because they can turn into even more serious and expensive problems down the road.
-However, they are easy to prevent, or at least delay, with proper engine maintenance.
-Have your oil changed regularly, and fix any other engine problems promptly.
+Valve problems are something you should not ignore because; they can turn into even more serious and expensive problems down the road.
+However, they are easy to prevent; or at least delay; with proper engine maintenance.
+Finally, Have your oil changed regularly; and fix any other engine problems promptly.